North Island Kākā

-Use: for times of confusion, disharmony and to support a breakthrough from self-deception, and where there is a loss of connection to one’s truth within groups and community.
+Use: For times of confusion, disharmony and to support a breakthrough from self-deception, also where there has been a loss of connection to one’s truth within groups and community.

 Description: The kākā is a forest parrot.
 They were abundant in the forested areas of New Zealand but their numbers rapidly declined as forests were burned for pasture and exotic pine plantations, even up until the 1970s.
 They have only recently returned to Waiheke Island, from Little Barrier Island, as the land is slowly reforesting.
 They like to gather in groups and are active and social in the early morning and evening.
 They are partially nocturnal and I hear their call in the night.
 Kākā are omnivorous.
 During the day they feed, solitary and silent, using their powerful beaks to tear off loose bark, breaking up decaying wood and extracting larvae from live wood.
 They also eat many kinds of seeds, succulent fruits and have a brush tongue to take nectar from flowers.